The Best Contractors Tools & Equipment Insurance for 2026

 Anyone in the trades knows how important it is to have the right tools for the job.
 Unfortunately, construction tools and equipment are prone to theft, damage, and loss.
 When any of these things occur, it can mean significant monetary losses and missed project deadlines.
 To protect these valuable tools and keep projects on track, contractors purchase a form of inland marine insurance known as tools and equipment coverage.
-These policies, in addition to providing coverage for items that are stolen or damaged, also offer project completion insurance.
-This guide will provide a detailed account of tools and equipment insurance, from how it works to what it covers and costs.
+These policies, in addition to providing coverage for items that are stolen or damaged, often include features like rental reimbursement and expediting expense coverage to help minimize project delays.
+This guide will provide a detailed overview of tools and equipment insurance, from how it works to what it covers and costs.
 Additionally, we’ll take a look at some of the top providers of tools and equipment insurance, including the three listed below.

 The Hartford